 The OctoCam view is occasionally cloudy (usually due to maintenance on the seawater systems) or dark.
 We sometimes darken the tank by covering it when the Visitor Center is closed to give the octopus time to rest.
 If you can't see a clear image, please revisit us in a day or two.

 We also add curtains to darken the tank when we introduce a new octopus.
-The curtains are slowly removed to help her transition to the busy environment at the Visitor Center.
+The curtains are slowly removed to help them transition to the busy environment at the Visitor Center.

 Watch this Visitor Center octopus playing with a toy watering can during his quarantine with our Aquatic Animal Health Program.